 Register a Singapore Company

-Registration and Compliance Upon registration, companies must comply with the regulatory provisions of the Companies Act and any Rules made under the Act.
-A company is not carrying on business under its registered name; it must also comply with the provisions of the Business Registration Act.
+Upon registration, Singapore registered company must comply with the regulatory provisions of the Companies Act and any Rules made under the Act.
+A company is not carrying on business under its registered name.
+It must also comply with the provisions of the Business Registration Act.
 All companies must have at least one director who is ordinarily resident in Singapore.
 Only individuals of legal age and capacity may be appointed as a company’s director.

-Companies must also have a registered office address to which all notices and official documents may be sent and at which the company is to keep the various registers that it is required to maintain under the law.
+Companies must also have a registered office address to which all notices and official documents may be sent.
+This registered address is where the Singapore company will keep the various registers that it is required to maintain under the law.

 Companies must also appoint a competent Company Secretary whose main responsibility is to ensure administrative and regulatory compliance.